 When we are in good emotional health, we are more open-minded, curious, and happy to be exposed to new ideas.
 This improves our ability to learn, and perform at whatever we’re trying to do.

-Our memory is particularly affected by our emotions.
+Our memory is particularly effected by our emotions.
 Studies show that we are better at remembering things if we are experiencing a strong emotion at the time, which explains why people can always remember where they were when they heard about significant world events.
 We can also recall information more easily if we experience the same emotion as when the memory first occurred.

 Boost your ability to learn through emotional intelligence

 All of this means that if we can regulate our emotions, we can use them to our advantage, and improve our ability to learn.